jessemolina/ml-real-estate/docs/module01.md

 single_correlation.tx_price.sort_values(ascending=False)
 ```

-We can also create a Seaborn heatmap to better visualize the correlations.
+We can create a Seaborn heatmap to better visualize the correlations.

 ```code
 # create pyplot figure